jimburtoft/build-on-trainium-workshop/README.md

 ## FAQ's and known issues
 1. Workshop instructions are available [here](https://catalog.us-east-1.prod.workshops.aws/workshops/bf9d80a3-5e4b-4648-bca8-1d887bb2a9ca/en-US).
 2. If you use the `NousResearch` Llama 3.2 1B, please note you'll need to remove a trailing comma in the model config file.
-You can do this by simply opening the file in VS Code.
+You can do this by using VIM in VSCode.
 If you do not take this step, you'll get an error for invalid JSON in trying to read the model config in Lab 1.
+If editing the file through the terminal is a little challenging, you can also download the config file from this repository with the following command:
+   `!wget https://github.com/aws-neuron/build-on-trainium-workshop/blob/main/labs/generation_config.json -O /home/ec2-user/models/llama/`
-3. Jupyter kernels can hold on to the NeuronCores as a Python process even after your cell has completed.
+4. Jupyter kernels can hold on to the NeuronCores as a Python process even after your cell has completed.
 This can then cause issues when you try to run a new notebook, and sometimes when you try to run another cell.
 If you encounter a `NeuronCore not found` or similar error statement, please just restart your Jupyter kernel and/or shut down kernels from previous sessions.
 You can also restart the instance through the EC2 console.
 Once your node is back online, you can always check the availability of the NeuronCores with `neuron-ls`.

 ## Security